-Two typical pretrial motions in criminal law include (i) a motion to dismiss in Nevada, and (ii) a motion to suppress in Nevada:
+Two typical pretrial motions in Nevada criminal law include (i) a motion to dismiss, and (ii) a motion to suppress:

-- The evidence would endanger the safety of the defendant or witness.
+- The evidence would endanger the safety of the defendant or witness, and/or

-- The evidence was obtained as a result of an illegal search or seizure such as with an invalid search warrant in Nevada.
+- The evidence was obtained as a result of an illegal search or seizure such as with an invalid search warrant.

 If a judge grants a defendant's motion to suppress certain evidence, then the prosecution will not be allowed to introduce that evidence at trial.
 This could hinder the prosecution's ability to prove guilt beyond a reasonable doubt and may sway them to offer a plea bargain to the defense.
 Often the state will dismiss the case altogether if its key evidence gets suppressed.

 Plea bargains are the criminal law equivalent of "settling out of court."
-And similar to civil cases such as contract disputes or personal injury matters, most Nevada criminal cases are resolved through negotiation in the pretrial stage so that the parties never end up having to go to trial.
+Similar to civil cases such as personal injury matters, most Nevada criminal cases resolve through negotiation in the pretrial stage so that the parties never go to trial.

 Plea-bargaining in Nevada often begins very early in a case's pretrial stage.
-Plea-bargaining may last a few days or many years depending on the seriousness of the case, the available evidence, and any new developments.
+Plea-bargaining may last a few days or many months depending on the seriousness of the charges, the evidence, and any new developments.
 Last-minute negotiations often take place right outside the courtroom.

-Defendants charged with a first offense of the Nevada crime of shoplifting or the Nevada crime of prostitution might instead be able to plea bargain to the Nevada crime of breach of peace or the Nevada crime of trespass.
+Defendants charged with a first-time offense of shoplifting or prostitution in Nevada might instead be able to plead to breach of peace or trespass.
 These offenses carry less of a social stigma and do not look as bad when potential employers run background checks on them.

-In some cases, prosecutors will agree to negotiate a Nevada DUI down to the Nevada crime of reckless driving.
+In some cases, Nevada prosecutors will agree to negotiate a DUI down to reckless driving.
 Penalties are usually the same.
-However defendants may petition to get a reckless driving conviction sealed from their criminal record after only two years, whereas DUIs carry a seven-year waiting period.
+However, defendants may petition to get a reckless driving conviction sealed from their criminal record after only one (1) year, whereas DUIs carry a seven (7) year waiting period.

 If you have been accused of an offense in Nevada, call 702-DEFENSE (702-333-3673).
-Las Vegas criminal defense lawyers will consult with you for free about whether they may be able to use the pretrial process to get your charge reduced or even dismissed.
-But if necessary, they are prepared to litigate your matter all the way to trial.
+Our Las Vegas criminal defense lawyers will consult with you for free about whether they may be able to use the pretrial process to get your charges reduced or even dismissed.
+But if necessary, we are prepared to litigate your matter all the way to trial.